Refrigerated Trucking (Reefer)

 What is Refrigerated Trucking?

-A method of shipping that involves using trucks with their own refrigerated system so that temperature-sensitive products can remain at the temperature of their pre-shipped state.
+Refrigerated trucking is a method of shipping that involves using trucks with their own refrigerated system so that temperature-sensitive products can remain at the temperature of their pre-shipped state.
 This transportation method is also known as reefer and oftentimes is associated with freight shipping.

-Parcels traveling through refrigerated trucking will need to be packaged accordingly.
+Parcels traveling through reefer trucking will need to be packaged accordingly.
 While the trucks do remain cool, for many items you’ll still need to use gell coolants or dry ice to keep your products at the optimal temperature.

 When To Use Refrigerated Trucking